-Monitoring and Reporting Requirements: The DEQ and EPA require us to test our water on a regular basis to ensure its safety.
+The State of Michigan and the U.S. EPA require us to test our water on a regular basis to ensure its safety.

 We will update this report annually and will keep you informed of any problems that may occur throughout the year, as they happen.
-Copies are available at Holland BPW 625 Hastings Ave, Holland MI 49423.
+Copies are available at Holland BPW, 625 Hastings Ave., Holland, MI 49423.

-We welcome your comments and participation at our public board meetings at the HBPW Service Center, 625 Hastings Avenue, on the Monday (between the first and second Wednesday) of each month at 4:00 p.m.
+We invite public participation in decisions that affect drinking water quality.
+We welcome your comments and participation at our public board meetings at the HBPW Service Center, 625 Hastings Ave., on the Monday (between the first and sec-ond Wednesday) of each month at 4:00 p.m.
 We recommend that you call to confirm the meeting time and date prior to attending or visit our website at hollandbpw.com for the exact date and time of the meetings.
-For more information about safe drinking water, visit the U.S. Environmental Protection Agency at www.epa.gov/safewater/.